Top 10 Best Cities in Pocket Planes

 Best place if you have only tier-three planes!

 Glasgow Glasgow, Scotland's largest city, is renowned for its industrial heritage and vibrant cultural scene.
-The city is home to impressive Victorian and Art Nouveau architecture, as well as modern landmarks like the Riverside Museum.
-Glasgow's music and arts scene thrives in venues like the Glasgow Royal... read more
+The city features impressive Victorian and Art Nouveau architecture along with modern landmarks like the Riverside Museum.
+Glasgow's thriving arts and music scenes are showcased in venues such as the... read more

 Good if coming from Berlin to go to Iceland.
 Also good for going to America via Iceland and Greenland.